junxit/us-congress-bills-114/bill.md

     - **(A)** any duty of confidentiality imposed by law (including agency guidance);
     - **(B)** any civil cause of action for defamation, libel, or slander, or any similar cause of action;
     - **(C)** any party’s right to remove or refuse to display publicly on an Internet website or webpage owned, operated, or otherwise controlled by such party any content of a covered communication that—
-      - **(i)** contains the personal information or likeness of another person or is libelous, harassing, abusive, obscene, vulgar, sexually explicit, or inappropriate with respect to race, gender, sexuality, ethnicity, or other intrinsic characteristic;
+      - **(i)** contains the personal information or likeness of another person, or is libelous, harassing, abusive, obscene, vulgar, sexually explicit, or is inappropriate with respect to race, gender, sexuality, ethnicity, or other intrinsic characteristic;
       - **(ii)** is unrelated to the goods or services offered by or available at such party’s Internet website or webpage; or
       - **(iii)** is clearly false or misleading; or
     - **(D)** a party’s right to establish terms and conditions with respect to the creation of photographs or video of such party’s property when those photographs or video are created by an employee or independent contractor of a commercial entity and solely intended for commercial purposes by that entity.